base-angewandte/base-ui-components/src/components/BaseFormGroups/Readme.md

 The events and slots (and mostly also props) of this component are identical to [BaseForm](BaseForm).

->Please note that this component should be rendered client side (important for SSR projects).
-So for example if you have a Nuxt project you will have to wrap the component in a `<client-only>` tag.

 Below is a basic example (the form input fields are not fully functional) to demonstrate the layout.

 ```vue live